schoi8/noise_driven_odd_elastic_wave/README.md

 **toymodel_wave_propag_multirun.c** : run multiple iterations of the toy model simulation with space-depedent noise.

+**toymodel_wave_propag_analysis.ipynb** : generate the movie for the propagating wave behavior and the dispersion relations plot.

 **Data generated from simulation**

 Data generated from simulation are in the folder "simulation_data".
 For the description of each dataset, please refer to the .md file in each folder.